λ ryan. himmelwright. net

 Conclusion

-Little video demoing my new i3gaps setup with i3blocks
+Click to watch a demo of my i3gaps setup with i3blocks

 Thus far, I have been very satisfied with my current i3 setup.
 Replacing i3status with i3blocks, combined with adding small improvements, for example, the awesome fonts, really helped to enhance the look and feel of my i3 configuration.
 Additionally, ROFI much better now that it matches everything.